 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 You can begin exploring internship opportunities, including overseas study programs with internships, as early as your freshman year.

-Previous Economics students have found internship opportunities with organizations such as:
+Previous Interdepartmental Economics and Political Science students have found internship opportunities with organizations such as:

 - Bank of China

 - Net Worth Management Group

 - Robert Bosch